-If you only book it is 17.99 and can be shipped First Class Mail
+If you only order book it is 17.99 and can be shipped First Class Mail

 Ichimaru (1906-1997) combined her experience as a geisha with an extraordinary talent as a vocalist and musician to become a unique figure in the social history of twentieth-century Japan.
 Determined to distinguish herself, she studied music with the best teachers to be found in Tokyo's "floating world," or pleasure district.
 Ichimaru secured a recording contract in 1931 and never looked back as she won international renown.